RayBlast Games

 add

-Adds a value to a variable.
+Adds a value to a numeric variable or collection.

 aliveGroupsRelative